David Jenner Photography ©2015

-The National Pinetum at Bedgebury is one of the finest collections of conifers on one site in the world and a centre for International tree conservation.
+The National Pinetum at Bedgebury is one of the finest collections of conifers in the world and a centre for International tree conservation.

-The 320 acre Pinetum contains over 12,000 trees and shrubs (including 1,800 different species) from across five continents, many of them rare and endangered and historically important specimens.
+The 320 acre Pinetum contains over 12,000 trees and shrubs (including 1,800 different species) from across five continents, many of them are rare and endangered and historically important specimens.
 It contains some of the oldest and largest examples of conifers in Britain.

 As well as playing an important scientific role in international conservation, the National Pinetum is a beautiful and tranquil place to walk, picnic and enjoy nature away from the stresses of everyday life.